ipaqmaster/vfio/README.md

 It starts a VM by calling `qemu-system-x86_64` directly but can automatically handle extra arguments all with the convenience of a terminal with history and the ability to just backspace something out if you don't want it in the guest.

 It also happens to make Windows VM gaming a pinch on my single-gpu 2080Ti host and older dual-gpu host with Looking Glass.
-Now if only NVIDIA would *officially* support vGPUs onafaf  their consumer hardware...
+Now if only NVIDIA would *officially* support vGPUs on their consumer hardware...

 ## What does it actually do